willsalt/how-to-do-stuff/README.md

 The C# guide is very much incomplete, and is written for people who are already developers and who might need to pick up C# in a hurry.
 I made a valient attempt to write it without including any forward references, which is something of a tricky task.

 This repo is not very frequently updated, but I am always open to suggestions for edits or inclusions.
+As both of the current projects are works-in-progress, both come to a juddering halt midway through at present.